SLYJason/native-js-app/README.md

 ##### Motivation
 This repository only use native javascript to build some simple web applciation.
-No Library and No Framework.
+NO Libraries and NO Frameworks.